-- 1. Limit the Ballard Coalition's presentation of witnesses, including rebuttal, to two days of hearing; - 2.
-Limit the testimony of fact witnesses to non-expert testimony; - 3.
-Preclude the Coalition from presenting testimony and documentary evidence on the advances in project design since the publication of the EIS; - 4.
-Preclude Ballard Coalition from calling City witnesses on direct examination;2 and, - 5.
-Quash subpoenas for depositions of specified City consultants and employees whose testimony would be either irrelevant or duplicative of the witnesses SDOT has identified as its testifying experts.

-While the Coalition's List is preliminary, the Examiner's guidance on these issues at this stage of the proceeding will help all parties prepare for hearing and complete final witness lists and prehearing discovery.3 The Examiner's resolution of these issues will also avoid unnecessarily using time at the hearing to resolve objections to witness qualifications and to duplicative and irrelevant testimony.
-SDOT welcomes a prehearing conference to take up the issues raised in this motion.

-the admission of those exhibits, including but not limited to objections to the relevance of any of those exhibits to the specific issues raised in the appeal.

-2 SDOT reserves the right to object to additional testimony at hearing.

-3 Hearing Examiner Rule 12(e) requires motions to exclude evidence to be filed "at the earliest possible time in the proceedings in order to allow time for the other party to respond" and "to ensure that the Examiner will consider the motions on the merits."."
+1 expend unnecessary resources.
+Accordingly, SDOT asks the Examiner to grant this motion and 2 impose reasonable restrictions on the testimony the Coalition will present at the hearing that take 3 into account the focused and technical subject matter of this appeal, and the reasonable time 4 allotted for the hearing.
+Specifically, the Seattle Department of Transportation (SDOT) requests 5 that the Hearing Examiner grant SDOT's Motion to: 6 1.
+Limit the Ballard Coalition's presentation of witnesses, includ days of hearing; ing rebuttal, to two 7 2.
+Limit the testimony of fact witnesses to non-expert testimony; 8 9 3.
+Preclude the Coalition from presenting testimony and docum the advances in project design since the publication of the EIS; • 10 4.
+Preclude Ballard Coalition from calling City witnesses on d and, irect examination; 2 11 12 5.
+Quash subpoenas for depositions of specified City consulta whose testimony would be either irrelevant or duplicative of th has identified as its testifying experts.
+1. 13 While the Coalition's List is preliminary, the Examiner's guidance on these issues at this stage of the proceeding will help all parties prepare for hearing and complete final witness lists and prehearing discovery.
+3 The Examiner's resolution of these issues will also avoid unnecessarily using time at the hearing to resolve objections to witness qualifications and to duplicative and irrelevant testimony.
+SDOT welcomes a prehearing conference to take up the issues raised in 14 15 15 10 17 10 this motion.
+20 21 the admission of those exhibits, including but not limited to objections to the relevance of any of those exhibits to the specific issues raised in the appeal.
+22 2 SDOT reserves the right to object to additional testimony at hearing.
+3 Hearing Examiner Rule 12(e) requires motions to exclude evidence to be filed "at the earliest possible time in the 23 proceedings in order to allow time for the other party to respond" and "to ensure that the Examiner will consider the motions on the merits."."
 In light of the concerns raised by the Appellant's Preliminary List, SDOT is filing its motion in advance of the final list to allow the Coalition to respond and to provide adequate time for the Examiner to resolve this issue before hearing and for parties to prepare.
+SDOT'S MO DTION IN LIMINE - 2 Peter S. Holmes